whitedevil1710/Url-Extractor/README.md

 # URL Extractor Script

-This is a Python script that extracts URLs from a text file and saves them to a separate file.
-The script is interactive, which means it can be used by running it in a terminal and entering commands.
+The URL Extractor is a Python script that extracts all URLs available from a text file or URL.
+This interactive script can be executed in a terminal, allowing users to enter commands and extract URLs from text files or URLs.
+The extracted URLs are then saved to a separate file for easy access and management.
+With its ability to extract all URLs from a given source, the URL Extractor is a useful tool for anyone who needs to gather and organize a large amount of URL data.

 ## Usage